 A 3 year Salary and Wage collective agreement was entered into in 2012.
-The term of the agreement covers the 2012/13 to 2014/15 period; in the absence of an agreement for the third year of this MTREF period the provisions provided for 2014/15 were also assumed for 2015/16.

-In terms of the agreement, the salary and wage increases are to be calculated as follows: 2013/14 financial year:
+The term of the agreement covers the 2012/13 to 2014/15 period; in the absence of an agreement for the two outer years of this MTREF period the provisions provided for 2014/15 were also assumed for the two outer years.
+In terms of the agreement, the salary and wage increases were annually calculated for all three years using the average CPI for the period 1 February of the previous year to 31 January of the current year.